 It’s Easter.
-You’re in the grocery store, and you can’t stop staring at the blonde girl buying flowers.
-You feel a pull towards her.
-She’s beautiful.
+You’re in the grocery store, and you can’t stop staring at the attractive person buying flowers.
+You feel a pull towards them.

 You’re obsessively strategizing ways to introduce yourself.
-When we become attracted to someone, we don’t necessarily choose who it is: there’s never a logical reason behind it..
+When we become attracted to someone, we don’t necessarily choose who it is: there’s never a logical reason behind it.
 Attraction and love is a complicated process.
-I remember meeting this beautiful blond who modeled for Cover Girl, but the moment our hands touched, I felt revolted by her man hands.
-She was an amazing person, but for some odd reason this was something I just couldn’t get over.
+I remember meeting this beautiful blond who modeled for Cover Girl, but the moment our hands touched, I felt revolted by her hands.
+She was an amazing person, but for some odd reason, this was something I just couldn’t get over.

 Let’s explore how the process happens.

 Miguel and Maria are at a wedding of a mutual friend.
-As they approach each other, there’s an tension building between them.
-From the second they noticed each other; the two enter into a nonstop exchange of information.
+As they approach each other, there’s a tension building between them from the second they noticed each other; the two enter into a nonstop exchange of information.

 This reduces uncertainty, and it weighs the value that each person offers the other.
 Miguel and Maria were making judgments and assumptions about one another before the first word was even spoken.

 There is something about Miguel’s well-groomed hair, strong physique and neatly trimmed facial hair that Maria finds unique.
 Maria’s soft voice and green eyes excite Miguel.
 As they begin to play verbal ping-pong, they can sense the excitement and energy of something more than just a conversation.